 • Monitor performance and provide tutors and counseling as needed.

 • Assist with resume preparation and job applications.

-Each summer, VISIONS students representing all six Pitt County high schools visit the PCC campus for a week to learn more about career and educational opportunities available to them in their own back yards.
+Each summer, VISIONS students representing all six Pitt County high schools visit the PCC campus to learn more about career and educational opportunities available to them in their own back yards.